 We often consult Daniel Webster (Dartmouth Class of 1804!) when definitions cut to the chase.
-Would you question this guy’s authority?!!
-NOBODY, not even his mom, ever called this guy Danny.

-Cul-ture (Kul-cher) n: The totality of socially transmitted behavior patterns, arts, beliefs, institutions, and all other products of human work and thought characteristic of a community or population.
+The totality of socially transmitted behavior patterns, arts, beliefs, institutions, and all other products of human work and thought characteristic of a community or population.

 With regard to Youth Sports, the TWO descriptive words from this definition we will emphasize on this page are PATTERNS and BELIEFS.